harripd/burstH2MM/docs/source/ControlPlot.rst

 Burst Based Plotting
 --------------------

-What if you want to look not at individual dwells, but at how bursts differe based on the bursts within them?
+What if you want to look not at individual dwells, but at how bursts differ based on the bursts within them?
 For that there are the burst-based plots.
 There is currently 1 burst-based plotting function, but more are likely to come in future versions.
 This is |burst_ES_scatter|

 Now, instead of segmenting the data into dwells, we consider entire bursts, based on what states are present within them.
 Under the hood, this is achieved using the |burst_type| attribute.
-This means the plots will now have points at the same positions as FRETBursts plotting functions, but will gain additional formating depending on what states are present within them.
+This means the plots will now have points at the same positions as FRETBursts plotting functions, but will gain additional formatting depending on what states are present within them.

 .. seealso:: :ref:`burstarrays`